jermspeaks/christmas-adventure/CHOICES.md

 - Choice 1: "Continue investigating the ornament" → `section-10.md` ⚠️ **DUPLICATE**
 - Choice 2: "Share the discovery with Lumina" → `section-10.md` ⚠️ **DUPLICATE**
 - Choice 3: "Take action based on what you found" → `section-10.md` ⚠️ **DUPLICATE**
-- Choice 4: "Ignore the Memory Keeper's warning and dismiss it" → `section-400.md`
+- Choice 4: "Ignore the Keepsake Keeper's warning and dismiss it" → `section-400.md`
 - Choice 5: "Investigate the ornament from a different angle" → `section-522.md`

 **Duplicate Targets:**